mehtavishwa30/clippy-annote/tutorial.md

-# Build a YouTube Shorts generator with Pyannote & ffmpeg
+# Build a YouTube Shorts generator with Pyannote & FFmpeg